MathieuLetard/yatzy-kata/Readme.md

 ## Installation and Usage

 As said, it is not at all a reusable project.
 So open this project with your favourite IDE with a [maven](https://maven.apache.org/) plugin.
-And navigate into the code and launch the unitary tests.
+And navigate through the code and launch the unitary tests.
 That's all.

 You can also use the package manager to test and install it.